smaremanda/add-in-docs/design/design-office-add-ins-for-the-ipad.md

      >**Note**  Any violations to this policy will result in Microsoft immediately disabling your add-in on the iPad.

     You can share more information about the add-in or services within the add-in.
 You can also charge for and include commerce in your add-ins that run on other platforms.
-To do this, display different UIs â€” depending on which browser or device runs your add-in â€” by using the following properties:
+To do this, display different UIs -- depending on which browser or device runs your add-in -- by using the following properties:

       - [Context.touchEnabled property (JavaScript API for Office)](http://msdn.microsoft.com/library/fd73f94b-7e4a-422c-afdb-fef6fba43766%28Office.15%29.aspx) - Detects whether the host application your add-in runs on is touch enabled.